jilion/sublime_video_private_api/README.md

 # SublimeVideoPrivateApi

-This Rails engine provides utility for creating models & controller that can easily speach eachother alongs all SublimeVideo Rails apps.
+This Rails engine provides utility for creating models & controllers that can easily speak to each other between all the SublimeVideo web apps.

 Depends on `her`, `responders` & `kaminari` gems.

 ## Usage

 ### Client Side

-Just extend your models this way:
+1. Include `SublimeVideoPrivateApi::Model` in your model
+2. Define the app that holds the records with `uses_private_api :app_subdomain`

 ``` ruby
 class Foo